 - The opportunity?
 (If I ask them, what will they say about this?)

 - If my team lacks any of the above, what’s my plan?

 Make time to define perfect day targets together.
 Observe staff behavior on a regular basis.
 Routinely ask, “What’s getting in the way?” and confirm that what gets raised gets addressed.
 Provide regular feedback to individuals and small groups.
 Finally, let people know you appreciate the progress they’re making along the way.

 Many organizations are charged with changing multiple things at once.
 If that’s you, don’t despair.
 Focus on one thing: The perfect day. ●

-Steve Jacobs is a chairman and senior partner at CLG Inc., a business management consultancy that advises executives on how to achieve new performance, culture change and lasting competitive advantage through the principles of applied behavioral science.
+Steve Jacobs is a senior adviser at CLG Inc., a business management consultancy that advises executives on how to achieve new performance, culture change and lasting competitive advantage through the principles of applied behavioral science.
 Steve is the lead author of “The Behavior Breakthrough — Leading Your Organization to a New Competitive Advantage.”
-For more information, email [email protected], or visit www.behaviorbreakthrough.com or www.clg.com.

 Learn more about Steve Jacobs’ latest book: